DarthEricXD/ipipcake/README.md

 </p>

-Please note: If you see a "Bad Request Error 400" when opening **Extensions**, it may be caused by multiple Google accounts logged in simultaneously.
+Note: If you see a "Bad Request Error 400" when opening **Extensions**, it may be caused by multiple Google accounts logged in simultaneously.
 To fix this, please log out of extra accounts or open the browser in incognito mode.

 ## Build Executable